dlphillips/burger/README.md

 * MySQL

 ### Installing

-A step by step series of examples that tell you have to get a development env running

 To load all required NPM packages, in your terminal window, navigate to the new folder and run